imgpslol/radar/README.md

 Compiling the Program

-    Download or copy the Nim Port Scanner program to your computer.
+    Git clone or copy the Radar (The nim Port Scanner) to your computer.

-    Open a terminal (or command prompt).
+    Open a terminal.

-    Navigate to the folder where you saved the Nim Port Scanner program.
+    Navigate to the folder where you saved Radar.

     Run the following command to compile the program:

     nim compile --run radar.nim

-    This will compile and immediately run the program.
+    This will then compile and you will be able to immediately run radar.

-How to Use the Program
+How to Radar

-Once the program is running, it will ask you to provide an IP address and choose a scanning flag.
+Once Radar is running, it will ask you to provide an IP address and choose a scanning flag.
 Here's how to use it:
 Basic Flow

     Enter the IP address to scan.